Kava-Labs/go-tools/sentinel/README.md

 # Sentinel - _keeping your CDPs safe_

-Sentinel is a bot that will watch over a CDP on the kava blockchain and try to prevent it being liquidated.
+Sentinel is a bot that will watch over a CDP on the kava blockchain and try to prevent it from being liquidated.

 Sentinel will keep a CDP’s collateral ratio within a range by repaying (or withdrawing) debt.